TimberToe/recipt-input/readme.md

    	 - No. of item
    	 - Price
    	 - Modifier (Discount)
- -X Export to JSON / CSV
+ - [x] Export to JSON / CSV

 # Usability features:
- - Autocompleation of store name
+ - [ ] Autocompletion of store name
    - Auto save of new store names
- - Autocompletion of items
+ - [ ] Autocompletion of items
    - Auto save of new items
- - Tags for items
+ - [ ] Tags for items
- -X See last recipt entered to the side (So that you don't forget which one you last entered)
+ - [x] See last recipt entered to the side (So that you don't forget which one you last entered)
- - Differentiate between price/weight and price/item
+ - [ ] Differentiate between price/weight and price/item
- - Extra data on recipt
+ - [x] Extra data on recipt
-   -X "Person who bought"
+   - [x] "Person who bought"